mirayashi/rpc3/README.md

 great part of the solution, especially smart contracts which allowed the surge of decentralized exchanges and other DApps.
 But this comes with a certain number of known limitations :

-- Computational resources of smart contracts are limited, whether it is CPU power, memory or disk storage.
+- **Computational resources of smart contracts are limited**, whether it is CPU power, memory or disk storage.
 EVM chains for example use a gas system as a way to monetize these resources, and capacity depends on the maximum size of blocks which is very limited
-- Programming of smart contracts can only be done with a limited set of instructions.
-Because result needs to be deterministic, we cannot use regular server-side programming languages, frameworks and libraries.
+- **Programming of smart contracts can only be done with a limited set of instructions.** Because result needs to be deterministic, we cannot use regular server-side programming languages, frameworks and libraries.
 We need to rely on oracles and inter-chain communication protocols to get data from external world, which adds layers of complexity.
-- Deploying updates is a tough task as smart contracts are by design not upgradeable.
+- **Deploying updates is a tough task** as smart contracts are by design not upgradeable.
 Design patterns exist in order to mitigate this limitation, like the proxy pattern, but some cases may require more complex migration logic that inherently induces various risks.

 When I discovered [Oasis Protocol](https://oasisprotocol.org) and how they managed to add privacy on smart contracts, I immediately realized that it would unlock new use cases and solve problems that did not have a solution until now.
 Regarding the three points above, there are indeed some projects out there that aim at solving one or many of these problems, but they often imply the creation of a new protocol or a new blockchain from scratch.
-However, I was able to glimpse the possibility of a solution that only uses smart contracts on an already existing protocol by leveraging its privacy capabilities.
+However, here I was able to glimpse the possibility of a solution that only uses smart contracts on an already existing protocol, by leveraging its privacy capabilities.

 This is how the RPC3 project is born.
 I gave it this name because the type of client-server interactions that I wanted to cover matches pretty well the definition of [Remote Procedure